-Why is work on water becoming increasingly expensive?
+Why is water management work becoming more and more expensive?

-In the Netherlands, we need to manage our water resources in order to continue living, residing, and working here.
+In the Netherlands, we have to manage our water resources in order to continue living, residing, and working here.
 Managing our water is becoming increasingly expensive.
-Tax rates for water-related work are rising throughout the Netherlands.
+Rates for water-management work are rising throughout the Netherlands.
 This is partly due to inflation, rising material costs, and higher wages.
 On the other hand, it is also due to the level of investment in water management.
-At Noorderzijlvest, the level of investment is currently high.
-And it will remain that way for a while.
-But what is becoming more expensive about water-related work?
-And why is that becoming so clear now?
+At Noorderzijlvest, the level of investment is high at the moment.
+And it will remain like that for some time.
+What is becoming more expensive in water-management work?
+And why is this happening now?

 Facts and figures about Noorderzijlvest

-• More than 417,000 people live in the Noorderzijlvest working area.
-In terms of population, Noorderzijlvest is the second smallest water authority in the country.
+• More than 417,000 people live in the region.
+In terms of population, Noorderzijlvest is the second smallest water authority the country.

 • Noorderzijlvest manages an area of 144,000 hectares for you and all those other people.
 In terms of surface area, it is also one of the smaller water authorities in the country.

-• Noorderzijlvest will collect more than €100 million gross in taxes in 2025.
-That is half of the average gross tax revenue of all water boards.
+• Noorderzijlvest will collect more than €100 million gross in water rates in 2025.
+That is half of the average gross revenue from rates collected by all water authorities.

 • Noorderzijlvest manages an area with almost the same responsibilities and tasks as in the rest of the country.
-Sometimes the task is very specific to this area, such as reversing the effects of land subsidence caused by gas extraction.
-In principle, the costs of this are reimbursed by the Dutch Petroleum Company (NAM) so that it does not affect our tax rates.
+Sometimes the task is very specific to this area, such as reversing the effects of subsidence caused by gas extraction.
+In principle, the costs of this are reimbursed by the Nederlandse Aardolie Maatschappij (NAM) so that it does not affect our water rates.

-• The Noorderzijlvest area has fewer residents than the average for the areas covered by the water authorities.
+• The Noorderzijlvest area has fewer residents than average for regions covered by water authorities.
 This smaller group of residents collectively pays the costs of these tasks and responsibilities.
 As a result, the costs per resident are higher than for comparable water authorities.

 • Between 2009 and 2021, Noorderzijlvest invested an average of €32 million each year.
 We saw this trend of lower investments across all water authorities.